Discover new selections

 6 customers mention "Interest"6 positive0 negative

-Customers find the book interesting and hard to put down.
-They say it keeps them interested and is exciting.
+Customers find the book keeps them interested throughout.

 "Interesting book largely brought down by horrible grammar, spelling, and factual errors...."
 Read more